FCiR25 - Financial Cryptography in Rome 2025

 - Svetla Petkova-Nikova (KU Leuven - Belgium)

-- Alberto Ravagnani (The Eindhoven University - The Netherlands) [TBC]
+- Alberto Ravagnani (TU Eindhoven - Netherlands)

-- Divya Ravi (University of Amsterdam - Netherlands) [TBC]
+- Divya Ravi (University of Amsterdam - Netherlands)

 - Simona Samardjiska (Radboud University - The Netherlands)